 The digital health revolution is in full bloom.
 Tech giants such as Apple, Google, and Microsoft are all offering their own take on fitness applications and health-monitoring tools.
 An entire industry exists around activity trackers from Fitbit to Garmin to Jawbone.

-David Erickson, Sibley School of Mechanical and Aerospace Engineering, is working to add another important health device to the mix.
+David Erickson, Mechanical and Aerospace Engineering, is working to add another important health device to the mix.
 Erickson’s lab has spent the past several years developing lab-on-chip technology that can quickly measure health and nutrition markers, from cholesterol to vitamin B12 levels, by harnessing the power of your smartphone.

 The iPhone Camera, a Cholesterol Monitoring Device